New Rochester Park

 Cecil, Ohio

 New Rochester Park is north of Paulding, near Cecil, and located on the Maumee River.
-It provides areas for picnicking and quiet meditation.
-The park also has several grassed walking trails and coming soon a pavilion and play area.
 Paved parking is what is left from a previous rest stop before the new Hwy.
 24 was established.

 Park Gallery